vanous/MVRtoKuma/README.md

 - Uses [Uptime Kuma](https://uptime.kuma.pet/)
   [API](https://github.com/lucasheld/uptime-kuma-api)
 - Provides Graphical [Terminal User Interface](https://textual.textualize.io/)
-- Uses ArtPoll based device network discovery, to create an MVR file with list of devices discovered on the network
+- Uses ArtPoll based device network discovery, to create and/or autoimport an MVR file with list of devices discovered on the network
 - Creates tags from scene Layers and from fixture Classes and Positions
 - Creates monitors, marked with the above mentioned tags, allowing grouping in Uptime Kuma
-- Provides an MVR Merging tool, allowing to merge IP address from one MVR file (created by some network scanning tool) with another scene file - typically the main planning file.
+- Provides an MVR Merging tool, allowing to merge IP address from one MVR file (for example created by the Network Discovery) with another scene file - typically the main planning file.
 The fixture matching is based on fixture UUIDs or on DMX Universe + Address
-- Bulk delete of monitors and tags - all, or only those matching from an MVR import
+- Bulk delete of Uptime Kuma, monitors and tags - all, or only those matching from an MVR import

 ## FAQ